acg/alangrow.com/content/blog/music-i-have-loved-and-programmed-to.html.md

 ### Steve Reich: Music for 18 Musicians

-A minimalist classical masterpiece from 1976 that anticipated electronic music as we know it: layering, pulse envelopes, precise rhythms, repetitiveness, gradual rather than sudden harmonic changes...it's all in here.
+A minimalist classical masterpiece from 1976 that anticipated electronic music as we know it: layering, envelopes, precise rhythms, repetitiveness, gradual rather than sudden harmonic changes...it's all in here.
 It's incredible that 18 skilled humans can approximate electronic music like this.
-It's structurally interesting too, as the sections are organized around a cycle of eleven chords.
-I've listened to this performance hundreds of times.
+It's structurally interesting too, as the interior sections are organized around a cycle of eleven chords.
+I've probably listened to this performance a hundred times.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/1w9O7mS9WEp5xlZUpYbDt9" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>